-9. Kovačević, the Slavic word ‘Kovač’ or ‘Kovach', has the meaning 'blacksmith’.
+9. Kovačević, the Slavic word ‘Kovač’ or ‘Kovach’, means ‘blacksmith’.
 So, the literal translation of this last name would be ‘the son of blacksmith’.

-11. Marković, derived from ‘Marko', the Slavic variant of Markus, or Mark, is the most common family name in Montenegro, Bosnia, Serbia, Croatia.
+11. Marković, derived from ‘Marko,’ the Slavic variant of Markus, or Mark, is the most common family name in Montenegro, Bosnia, Serbia, and Croatia.

 12. Popović, is also one of the most common Serbian surnames.
 The word ‘Pop’ is actually a Serbian word for the Priest.

-13. Nikolić, derived from the Serbian name ‘Nikola'.
+13. Nikolić, derived from the Serbian name ‘Nikola.’
 Also one of the most common Serbian last names.
-Nikola was the Serbian Orthodox Saint, and in some traditional believes he is the ‘Santa Claus’.
+Nikola was the Serbian Orthodox Saint, and in some traditions, believes he is the ‘Santa Claus’.

-In the previous text, you could see that there is a lot of history when it comes to Serbian last names.
-The origins are different, some of them are from Slavic history, some last names come from Serbian naming and some of them are just diminutive.
+In the previous text, you can see that there is a lot of history when it comes to Serbian last names.
+The origins are different, some of them are from Slavic history, some last names come from Serbian naming, and some of them are just diminutive.

-As we reach this part of the post, we hope that you are able to learn some of the most common Serbian Last names.
-With this information, you can no easily point out if someone has Serbian ties!
-If you enjoyed this post, you can also check interesting blog posts about the best Serbian films to watch.
+As we reach this part of the post, we hope that you can learn some of the most common Serbian Last names.
+With this information, you cannot easily point out if someone has Serbian ties!
+If you enjoyed this post, you could also check interesting blog posts about the best Serbian films to watch.

-There are a lot of Serbian last names, and it would probably take us a lot of time mentioning them all.
-There is a lot of history in this topic, and the most important fact to remember from this text is the meaning of ich or itch in the surnames we were mentioning.
-Hope you were enjoying this text and that you found out something new.
+There are a lot of Serbian last names, and it would probably take us a lot of time to mention them all.
+There is a lot of history on this topic, and the most important fact to remember from this post is the meaning of ich or itch in the surnames we introduced earlier.
+I hope you were enjoying what you’ve read and that you found out something new.

-If you want to learn more about Serbia, its tradition, and Serbian people then check other blog posts right here.
-Also, if you want to learn the Serbian language, then check our Ling App, and start learning today!
+If you want to learn more about Serbia, its tradition, and Serbian people, check other blog posts here.
+On the other hand, if you want to learn the Serbian language, check the Ling app!
+It contains 200+ lessons filled with activities like speaking, reading, writing, and listening.
+If you’re curious about other languages, you can easily switch to the other 60+ languages without losing your progress.
+Exciting right?
+Download the Ling app now on the Play Store or App Store and start learning today!